Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 It was too late to fix things.
 But she picked up her laptop,
-feeling the smooth, cold metal,
+feeling the smooth, cold metal.

-remembering the day Wind gifted it to her —
+Wind had gifted it to her,
-the grin, the way he’d said,
+she remembered, the grin, the way Wind had said —
 “We’re always here, even if we’re not right there.”

 She opened it.